Simon of the Desert

-Simon of the Desert (Simón del desierto) is a 1965 Mexican surrealist film directed by Luis Buñuel and starring Claudio Brook and Silvia Pinal.
-It is loosely based on the story of the ascetic 5th-century Syrian saint Simeon Stylites, who lived for 39 years on top of a pillar.
+Simon of the Desert (Simón del desierto) is a 1965 Mexican surrealist satirical comedy film directed by Luis Buñuel and starring Claudio Brook and Silvia Pinal.
+It is loosely based on the life of the ascetic 5th-century Syrian Christian saint Simeon Stylites, who lived for 36 years on top of a pillar.
 The screenplay was co-written by Buñuel and his frequent collaborator Julio Alejandro.

-Following Viridiana (1961) and The Exterminating Angel (1962), Simon of the Desert was the third, and last, of Buñuel's films to star Pinal and be produced by Gustavo Alatriste, Pinal's husband at the time.
+Following Viridiana (1961) and The Exterminating Angel (1962), Simon of the Desert was the third, and last, of Buñuel's films to feature Pinal and be produced by Gustavo Alatriste, Pinal's husband at the time.
 It was also the final film of Buñuel's Mexican period before he returned to Europe.
 Today, it is generally acclaimed by film critics, who consider it to be one of the director's most demonstrative works.

 Plot

-When the ascetic Simón has spent six years, six weeks, and six days on a small platform atop an approximately ten-foot-tall pillar in the middle of the desert, a crowd of monks and peasants gathers around him and invites him to move to a much taller pillar that has been erected by a wealthy family to thank him for healing one of them.
+The ascetic Simón Stylites has spent six years, six weeks, and six days on a small platform atop a pillar in the middle of the Syrian desert.
+A crowd of monks and peasants gathers around him and invites him to move to a much taller pillar that has been erected by a wealthy family to thank him for healing one of them.
 Peasants call out for his help as he is led the short distance to the new pillar, and his aging mother approaches and says she wishes to be near him until her death.
 He allows her to stay, though he says he will not acknowledge her so she does not distract him from his prayers.
 The monks attempt to bestow holy orders on Simón, but he refuses, saying he is an unworthy sinner.

 Once atop his new pillar, Simón leads the crowd below in the Lord's Prayer, but a woman interrupts to ask him to help her husband, whose hands were cut off for stealing.
-Simón prays and the man's hands reappear, but neither the man, nor anyone else, is very impressed by the miracle, and the peasants depart.
-The monks stay behind to pray with Simón, but leave after he chastises one of them for looking at a woman who walks by carrying a jug, leaving Simón and his mother alone in the desert.
+Simón prays and the man's hands reappear, but no one is very impressed by the miracle, and the peasants depart.
+The monks stay behind to pray with Simón, but leave after he chastises one of them for looking at a woman who walks by carrying a jug.

 Brother Matías, a young monk, delivers lettuce and water to Simón, interrupting his prayers.
 Simón becomes frustrated after Matías leaves, as he had managed to forget his body, but now he is hungry and thirsty and yearns to feel the earth and embrace his mother.
-Just then, The Devil, who was also the woman with the jug, appears to Simón dressed like a young girl from a future time.
+Satan, who had also been the woman with the jug, appears to Simón dressed like a young girl from a future time.
 She tries to tempt him with her body and jabs him in the back, but he banishes her by appealing to Christ.